Friday 15th – Sunday 17th July 2016 at Hartpury College, Gloucestershire

 Arts & Crafts

-This is another competition which has been designed for people to enter the National Championships but who find it difficult to travel for whatever reason.
+This competition has been designed for people to enter the National Championships but who find it difficult to travel for whatever reason.
 As in previous years, classes will be open to ALL RDA participants.
-Each Region will hold their own round of judging (the deadline for entries submitted to your Regional Chairman is Wednesday 14th May).
+Each Region will hold their own round of judging.
 The winners of each class at Regional level are then sent on for the final round of judging at Hartpury in July.

 Participants can choose to work on an individual project or some groups decide to submit a group project.
 The artwork can take the form of a painting, drawing, collage, montage or even a sculpture.

 This class is judged purely on turnout and not as a showing class and is open to all riders.
 There is a Junior and Senior section each day with the groom of the winning pony also receiving a prize for their efforts.

 Following the success of this competition over the past two years we are delighted that Carriage Driving is thriving at the National Championships.
 Regional Qualifiers will once again be held for Novice, Intermediate and Open classes.
 The competition will consist of a dressage test and a cones course followed by an obstacle course.

 These classes are aimed at riders who are entering the RDA Level Showjumping and the Countryside Challenge.
 They are designed to encourage riders to participate in both Showjumping or Countryside Challenge and Dressage.